Concept and Creation

 In this new 2012 incarnation of Youngblood the team is followed by a newspaper reporter named Gail Cook.

 In the historic landmark 25th anniversary of Image Comics, Rob Liefeld's Youngblood returned again for the third time under the new creative team by Chad Bowers and newcommer artist Jim Towe.
 Towe's fanart design for Youngblood landed him the career opportunity of a lifetime that would lead the path to being a professional comic book artist.

 In this new 2017 incarnation of Youngblood, there have been some significant changes from the original team.
 Diehard and Vogue are now the President of the United States and the First Lady respectively.
 Badrock is suffering a disease from his own powers, and Shaft was in a federal prison.
 The reason's for Youngblood's disbandment was caused by a group called the Bloodstream.

 Meanwhile, new team of heroes calling themselves Youngblood, consisting of Supreme, Doc Rocket, and a new Sentinel named Dolante Murray.
-They were formed by a new heroine calling herself Vogue, who needs their assistance to uncover the disappearance of missing young superheroes from the Help! app including a Vogue's collague, Man-Up.
+They were formed by a new heroine calling herself Vogue, who needs their assistance to uncover the disappearance of missing young superheroes from the Help! app including a Vogue's colleague, Man-Up.
 With Shaft joins the new team, he learns that Help! app creator, BryneTech, was an anagram for Youngblood's old nemesis Cybernet, who was abducting the app's top ten heroes for superhuman trafficking.

 In Prophet, Youngblood is rechristened as Youngstar in a post-apocalyptic future.
-Known members include elderly versions of Shaft, Doc Rocket, Badrock, two Diehards, and a new Chapel.
+Known members include elderly versions of Shaft, Doc Rocket, Badrock, two Diehards, and a new female Chapel.